nsidc/qgreenland/doc/contributor/how-to/update-existing-layer.md

 If the location(s) of the source data has changed (e.g., the URL is different), update the `assets` list.

+To learn more about dataset configuration, see {ref}`configuration-datasets-config`.

 ## Try fetching the updated data